Monte Paschi's top managers seen staying despite cash call delay

-LONDON/MILAN The top managers at Italy's Monte dei Paschi di Siena (BMPS.MI) are not expected to go through with threats to resign at a board meeting on Tuesday despite being forced to delay a vital fundraising, investment bankers close to the matter said.
+LONDON/MILAN Jan 13 The top managers at Italy's Monte dei Paschi di Siena are not expected to go through with threats to resign at a board meeting on Tuesday despite being forced to delay a vital fundraising, investment bankers close to the matter said.

 Chairman Alessandro Profumo and Chief Executive Fabrizio Viola both threatened to resign last month after their proposal for an immediate 3 billion-euro ($4 billion) share sale was voted down at a shareholder meeting.